victorlaiyeeteng/tp/docs/UserGuide.md

 - Invalid command: `Invalid command.` + help message with list of all commands

-- Missing and invalid index: `Invalid command.
+- Missing or invalid arguments: `Invalid command.
   complete-plan: Marks the plan as completed identified by the index number used in the displayed plan list.
   Parameters: INDEX (must be a positive non-zero integer)
   Example: complete-plan 1`

-- Index out of bounds: `The plan index provided is invalid`
+    - FriendBook saves you the headache of counting your number of plans, hence if the index given is greater than your number of plans, this error will be shown: `The plan index provided is bigger than your number of plans.`

 ### Marking a Plan as Uncompleted : `uncomplete-plan`